Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

-If you have a lot of weak or chilled babies, your mothers may need a change in their mineral.
+If you have a lot of weak or chilled babies, your mothers may need a change in their minerals.

 Caprine Arthritis Encephalitis

 If these steps don’t correct an epidemic of weak and chilled babies consult your vet.
-There are numerous things that can cause a loss of new born sheep and goats on your homestead.
+Numerous things can cause the loss of newborn sheep and goats on your homestead.
 I’ve mentioned only the major ones.
 If you’ve exhausted the list, a vet has access to tests that may help you narrow down the problem on your own homestead and help you find a solution.

 Inevitably you will have some losses.
 You do the best you can and then you have to leave the rest up to God.
 Hopefully, this article will help you have fewer losses on your homestead and empower you with the skills to save more babies and have more successes, too.

-This is part 1 of a series of article on saving baby goats and kids.
+This is part 1 of a series of articles on saving baby goats and kids.